mihainsto/Smarthack-Hackathon/README.md

 # Smarthack

 Smarthack is a 24 hours hackathon where teams of 3-4 students work at developing a software-based product on a defined theme.
 The best team wins.
+Smarthack will take place on 02-03 november 2019

 ## The Codeleones